1. The Santander Hire Scheme

 The app is good in other ways:

-- It times your journeys and displays distance travelled and calories burned.
+It times your journeys and displays distance travelled and calories burned in its Activity section.